ElectronicCats/CatWAN_Relay/README.md

 This device has a SAMD21 ARM Cortex microcontroller at 48Mhz with native USB 2.1, with 256Kb for programming, compatible with Arduino and Circuit Python.

-Check our repository for more details and software downloads!
+Check [our repository](https://github.com/ElectronicCats/Arduino_Boards_Index) for Arduino IDE more details and software downloads!

+Designed by Electronic Cats.

+Firmware released under an GNU AGPL v3.0 license.
+See the LICENSE file for more information.

+Hardware released under an CERN Open Hardware Licence v1.2.
+See the LICENSE_HARDWARE file for more information.

+Electronic Cats is a registered trademark, please do not use if you sell these PCBs.